 Knowing I was a foodie, Urmila presented me with some more food.
 I don’t remember all those items I consumed with immense pleasure but I do remember the taste.
 Items offered to me included Mini Croissants Zaatar (dried herbs).
 What lovely little thing!

 As I was enjoying items offered to me, I and Urmila spoke about Arabic, Nepalese, Indian and other cuisines.
-It was soon going to be a busy period for the staff as lunch time was to begin soon.
+It was soon going to be a busy period for the staff as the lunch time was to begin soon.
 As Urmila got busy with her work, Allan appeared again, this time with a fresh piece of cake.

 The Black Forest cake with strawberry was surprisingly more delicious than any other cake I ever had.
 I couldn’t thank Allan enough for offering me this large piece of cake – even when my stomach was filled with the pleasure of some amazing food already.